octotask/octotask.github.io/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] If you're adding a listing for your app, be sure your app is in the `/_apps/` folder before opening this Pull Request.
 - [ ] All comments in frontmatter need to be removed.
 - [ ] Performs a useful action through the GitHub API that solves an existing problem for developers: {explain the action here}
-- [ ] Is original: for example, it does something not already done by an existing Probot app
+- [ ] Is original: for example, it does something not already done by an existing Octotask app
-- [ ] Is using the probot version (v12 or latest)
+- [ ] Is using the octotask version (v12 or latest)
 - [ ] [Has tests](yourURLhere)
 - [ ] [Has documentation](yourURLhere)
 - [ ] [Is open source](yourURLhere)